-Τοι pics: Potentially Significant Effects Not Identified in Prior EIR Potentially Substantial Increase in Severity of Significant Impact Identified in Prior EIR Sponsor Declines to Adopt Feasible Mitigation Measures or Alternatives No New or More-Severe Significant Effects 8.
+To pics: Potentially Significant Effects Not Identified in Prior EIR Potentially Substantial Increase in Severity of Significant Impact Identified in Prior EIR Sponsor Declines to Adopt Feasible Mitigation Measures or Alternatives No New or More-Severe Significant Effects 8.
 AIR QUALITY.
-Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal, state, or regional ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? $\boxtimes$ d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? $\boxtimes$ items indicated above related to a potentially substantial increase in severity of significant impacts identified in the PEIR.
+Would the project: a) Conflict with or obstruct implementation of the applicable air quality plan? b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal, state, or regional ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? \boxtimes

+This SEIR provides a summary of the air quality impacts from the PEIR.
+It also includes an updated, detailed analysis of air quality impacts associated with the proposed project, including explanation of the checklist items indicated above related to a potentially substantial increase in severity of significant impacts identified in the PEIR.
 This SEIR includes a complete description of the existing air quality setting (2018), impact evaluation of project and cumulative impacts relative to existing conditions, and current mitigation measures, as appropriate.
 All air quality topics are addressed in SEIR Section 3.D, Air Quality.

-This SEIR provides a summary of the air quality impacts from the PEIR.
-It also includes an updated, detailed analysis of air quality impacts associated with the proposed project, including explanation of the checklist

-Topics: Potentially Significant Effects Not Identified in Prior EIR Potentially Substantial Increase in Severity of Significant Impact Identified in Prior EIR Sponsor Declines to Adopt Feasible Mitigation Measures or Alternatives No New or More-Severe Significant Effects 9.
+Тој pics: Potentially Significant Effects Not Identified in Prior EIR Potentially Substantial Increase in Severity of Significant Impact Identified in Prior EIR Sponsor Declines to Adopt Feasible Mitigation Measures or Alternatives No New or More-Severe Significant Effects 9.
 GREENHOUSE GAS EMISSIONS.
 Would the project: a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b) Conflict with any applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?